storagebits/KISSS/README.md

 	- I suggest this automated installer to have the lastest bits of this wonderful software : https://github.com/gonzalo/gphoto2-updater/  .
 This script allows to install last development and last stable releases of gphoto2 and libgphoto2 based on git repositories

 - **OpenCV library**
 	- OpenCV (Open Source Computer Vision Library) is an open source computer vision and machine learning software library.
-I use it in the post processing stage for multiple purposes : intelligent cropping (thx mec!) , mirroring , rotating.
+I use it in the post processing stage for multiple purposes : intelligent cropping (thx mec!) , mirroring , rotating, "final polish" , etc...

 - **Nextcloud**
 	- Nextcloud offers the industry-leading, on-premises content collaboration platform.
 Since I use this software since many years to store all my files and especially pictures, it was a natural choice to use it at final stage to push all my scans into it.
 I love the way I can browse my content, from my computer , my phone , my TV using Kodi through the webdav access , or whatever ... it has it all !